Unemployment Benefit Calculator - CARES Act

 - Spending multiplier

 Certainly, in reality, this process takes a long time, with a less certain outcome.
-Yet, considering the still extreme unemployment, and relying on a former study, the 600$ benefit program will most probably increase the real GDP by larger portion than its original expense.
+Yet, considering the still extreme unemployment, and relying on a GDP by larger portion than its original expense., the 600$ benefit program will most probably increase the real

 - Size and duration